East German mark: International exchange

 The East German mark was officially valued by the East German government at parity with the (West German) Deutsche Mark.
 However, due to limited convertibility and a restricted export profile, it was essentially worthless outside of East Germany.
 The few East Germans able to visit the West often found themselves having to rely on their West German relatives as a result.

-Beginning in 1964, the East German government instituted a Zwangsumtausch (forced exchange) (or Mindestumtausch – minimum exchange), whereby most visitors from non-socialist foreign countries were required to exchange a set amount of Deutsche Marks (or other hard currencies) for East German marks at the ratio of one Deutsche Mark to one East German mark for every day of their stay.
+Beginning in 1964, the East German government instituted a Zwangsumtausch (forced exchange, or Mindestumtausch – minimum exchange), whereby most visitors from non-socialist foreign countries were required to exchange a set amount of Deutsche Marks (or other hard currencies) for East German marks at the ratio of one Deutsche Mark to one East German mark for every day of their stay.
 Starting on 13 October 1980, Western visitors to the GDR were required to exchange a minimum of DM25 for East German marks per day.
 Some exceptions were authorized: for example, tourists who booked hotel stays in the GDR that were paid in hard currency were exempted from the minimum exchange requirements.
 (Of course, such accommodation charges almost always exceeded the DM 25 daily exchange threshold.)
 At other times, West Berliners, retirees, children, and youth were granted either exemptions or were authorized reduced minimum exchange amounts.
 Members of the Western Allied military forces stationed in West Berlin were also exempt from these rules when visiting East Berlin, in part because the Western Allies did not recognize the authority of the GDR to regulate the activities of their military personnel in East Berlin; only the Soviet Union was considered competent to do so.

 On the black market, the exchange rate was about 5 to 10 Mark der DDR to one Deutsche Mark.
 In the mid-1980s, one could easily visit foreign currency exchange offices in West Berlin and purchase East German banknotes (in denominations of 50 and 100 Mark der DDR) at the rate of M 5 (East) = DM 1 (West).
-However, the GDR forbade the import or export of East German currency (as well as currencies of other socialist countries) into or out of the GDR, and penalties for violation ranged from confiscation of smuggled currency to imprisonment.
 The East German mark could not be spent in Intershops to acquire Western consumer goods; only hard currencies or Forum checks were accepted.
 As a result, the main purchasers of black market East German banknotes were Allied military personnel entering East Berlin, as they were exempt from East German customs inspection.